yourmean/Algorithm/README.md

 # Algorithm
-This repository contains python based solutions for algorithm problems that I implemented. <br>
+This repository contains python based solutions for algorithm problems that I implemented.

 Each section has its own separate README with related explanations and links for further reading.
 <br>

+---

 ### ✔ Contents
 |       Date       | Discription | Language | Link |